mimecar/ubuntu-touch-programming-course-gitbook/en/chapter-01.md

 This course is not a master class in which I explain something and others repeat them automatically.
 The idea, is to publish chapters and complete the course documentation with the feedback of the other users.
 If a particular block gets more interest, it can be extend later.
 There is no problem in asking questions in the resources associated with the course.

 The documentation will be structured as a book.
 Its access is free and any user can read it in the browser or as PDF, ePub or Mobi files.
-It is possible to add comments to the book, although it is necessary to have an account created in Gitbook.
-The source code for the examples and applications will be hosted on Launchpad using Bazaar as version control.
-On the same page there is a mailing list in which you can ask questions.
-Additional to the resources mentioned earlier, there is also a Trello board with the course status.
+You can [add comments to the book](https://github.com/mimecar/ubuntu-touch-programming-course-gitbook/issues) in the GitHub repository.
+The examples source code is hosted in GitHub and uses Git as version control.

 Finally I want to thank the users who have encouraged me to start this madness, among them are kain_X_X and LarreaMikel.
 A course of this type can not be done by a single user.
 Evolving and achieving larger goals is only possible when many people contribute to.